caiolrm/gather-mic-toggle-extension/README.md

-# Gather.town Mic Toggle Chrome Extension
+# Gather.Town Mic Toggle Chrome Extension

 Provides a mic toggle shortcut.
 (Default: Ctrl+Q, but you can customize it on chrome://extensions/shortcuts)